seandstewart/bardly/pending/romances/cymbeline/uncut.md

 *\[Aside]*
 These are kind creatures.
 Gods, what lies
 I have heard!
-Our courtiers say all’s savage but at court:
+Our courtiers say all's savage but at court:
 Experience, O, thou disprovest report!
 The imperious seas breed monsters, for the dish
 Poor tributary rivers as sweet fish.
 I am sick still; heart-sick.
 Pisanio,
-I’ll now taste of thy drug.
+I'll now taste of thy drug.

 *Swallows some*